 Staying abreast of the technologies, trends, and issues in scholarly communication to be able to assume a leadership role

-This paper discusses the collaborative relationship ISO has developed in the last year with one laboratory program – the Office of Data and Informatics (ODI), how this relationship was forged, and how this collaboration will serve as a model for working with the other labs and programs at NIST.
+As an example of these newer types of collaborations this paper discusses the relationship ISO has developed in the last year with one laboratory program – the Office of Data and Informatics (ODI), how this relationship was forged, and how this collaboration will serve as a model for working with the other labs and programs at NIST.
 For the first time, ISO staff are working with a lab personnel, as experts in information management, to help solve data management problems, rather than acting solely as service providers.
 Projects have included user testing for data management tools, data dictionary development, and metadata consultation.

 This paper will also discuss the risks and opportunities of a collaborative service model, how ISO positioned itself to become an equal partner to explore new services and research projects with the ODI, and the benefits of the relationship from the perspective of the ODI.

 Background

+Organizations

 The National Institute of Standards and Technology (NIST), founded in 1901, is a non-regulatory agency within the U.S, Department of Commerce.
 Its mission is “to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.”
 The NIST Laboratory programs conduct measurement and technology research across a range of science and engineering disciplines.